Treeniks/throbber/README.md

 throbber.success("calculations successful!".to_string());
 ```

-After which you can call `start()` or `start_with_msg(String)` again to start the animation again.
+After which you can call [`start`](https://docs.rs/throbber/*/throbber/struct.Throbber.html#method.start) or [`start_with_msg`](https://docs.rs/throbber/*/throbber/struct.Throbber.html#method.start_with_msg) again to start the animation again.
-You can also change everything you could customize during the Throbber object creation, e. g. with `change_message(String)` and `change_frames(String)`.
+You can also change everything you could customize during the Throbber object creation, e. g. with [`change_message`](https://docs.rs/throbber/*/throbber/struct.Throbber.html#method.change_message) and [`change_frames`](https://docs.rs/throbber/*/throbber/struct.Throbber.html#method.change_frames).
 This also works while an animation is running.

-If you don't intend to start another animation, you should drop the Throbber object with `end()`.
+If you don't intend to start another animation, you should drop the Throbber object with [`end`](https://docs.rs/throbber/*/throbber/struct.Throbber.html#method.end).
 This action also ends the underlying thread:

 ```rust
 throbber.end();